-- 128. The Inland Revenue officer in charge or their assistants may also do the following in the course of exercising the Commissioner's search powers under the TAA and SSA: - 128.1.
-Take photographs, sound and video recordings, and drawings of the place, vehicle or other thing being searched, and of any thing found in or on that place, vehicle or other thing, if the Inland Revenue officer in charge has reasonable grounds to believe this may be relevant to the purposes of the entry and search.60 - 128.2.
-Record discussions with anyone present (but not children under 14 years of age).61 - 128.3.
-Where an interpreter is being used, the discussion will generally be electronically recorded to provide an accurate record for both the occupier and the Commissioner. - 128.4.
-Question other occupiers who are present (for example, employees, tenants, family members, but not children under 14 years of age).
+- 132. The Inland Revenue officer in charge or their assistants may also do the following in the course of exercising the Commissioner's search powers under the TAA and SSA: - Take photographs, sound and video recordings, and drawings of the place, vehicle or other thing being searched, and of any thing found in or on that place, vehicle or other thing, if the Inland Revenue officer in charge has reasonable grounds to believe this may be relevant to the purposes of the entry and search.67 - Record discussions with anyone present (but not children under 14 years of age).68 - Where an interpreter is being used, the discussion will generally be electronically recorded to provide an accurate record for both the occupier and the Commissioner. - Question other occupiers who are present (eg, employees, tenants, family members, but not children under 14 years of age).
 Although a person of or over 14 years of age but under 18 years of age may be asked questions or recorded, the Inland Revenue officer in charge will make any decision about this, taking into consideration the age and understanding of the person.
-Any discussion will be in a manner and in language that is appropriate based on their age and level of understanding. - 128.5.
-Take a record of any cash or other valuables found during the search.
+Any discussion will be in a manner and in language that is appropriate based on their age and level of understanding. - Take a record of any cash or other valuables found during the search.
 This includes counting and photographing the items, because such assets could be representative of undeclared income.
-These items will generally not be seized by Inland Revenue. - 129.
-Re-entry of the place, vehicle or thing depends on whether it is a warrant or warrantless search: - 129.1.
-A warrant may be executed only once, unless the warrant provides for it to be executed more than once.
-62 A warrant is executed when the Inland Revenue
+These items will generally not be seized by Inland Revenue. - 133.
+Re-entry of the place, vehicle or thing depends on whether it is a warrant or warrantless search: